Propane in France: providers, tariffs and getting started

 There are different ways to contact La Bellenergie.
 Here are the main options:

-Signing up for an electricity or gas contract with La Bellenergie is easy and free of charge.
-You can do this either by calling their customer service number or by visiting their website to start the process online.
+To sign up for an electricity or gas contract with La Bellenergie in France, you can either call their customer service or visit their website to start the process.
+It’s quick, straightforward, and completely free—there are no fees to switch suppliers.

-You'll need to provide a few basic details, such as your name, address, and information about your home or apartment.
-Once you have completed this step, La Bellenergie will take care of closing your previous contract with your current energy supplier, so you do not need to do anything else.
+You’ll be asked for a few basic details, such as your name, address, and information about your current energy supply.
+Once you provide this information, La Bellenergie will take care of cancelling your previous contract for you, so you don’t need to contact your old supplier directly.

 Choosing your energy provider in France